diksipav/diksipav/public/content/cover-letter.md

-I’m writing to express my strong interest in backend and systems engineering roles, with a particular passion for working with **Rust**.
+I’m writing to express my strong interest in backend, systems engineering and full-stack roles, with a particular passion for working with **Rust**.

 ## Background